Skip to Content

 Skier on a snowy mountain, Whistler, British Columbia, Canada

 If you don’t want to travel too far outside the city, check out the local North Shore mountains – Grouse (accessible by transit), Seymour, and Cypress.
 These three mountains are within 30 minutes of downtown Vancouver.
-A day of skiing or snowboarding costs around $70 CAD for adults and $25 CAD for children depending on which resort you visit – that’s some of the cheapest skiing in Canada!
+A day of skiing or snowboarding costs around $80 CAD depending on which resort you visit – that’s some of the cheapest skiing in Canada!

 If you’re okay to drive a bit further, Whistler Blackcomb is an internationally renowned ski resort.
-It’s one of the biggest ski resorts in Canada with over 4,757 acres / 1,925 hectares of skiable terrain, 36 lifts, and over 200 runs!
+It’s one of the biggest ski resorts in Canada with 36 lifts, and over 200 runs!
 Whistler Blackcomb is suited to the novice skier all the way up to the pro.

 It takes about two hours to drive from Vancouver along the scenic Sea to Sky Highway.
-Prices at Whistler Blackcomb aren’t cheap with lift tickets starting at $169 CAD for adults, $144 CAD for teenagers 12 to 18, and $85 CAD for kids ages 7 to 12.
+Prices at Whistler Blackcomb aren’t cheap with lift tickets starting at $169 CAD.
 These prices do not include any early bird discount so if you know you’re skiing Whistler Blackcomb, book in advance to save money!

 The ski season in Vancouver typically runs from December to April.